swcarpentry/git-novice/episodes/03-create.md

 ~~~
 {: .bash}

-If you are using a different version of git, the exact
+If you are using a different version of `git`, the exact
 wording of the output might be slightly different.

 ~~~